facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 # Conclusion

-To sum up, this pattern suggests to use actions in two different ways.
+To sum up, this pattern suggests using actions in two different ways.
 The first way is through commands.
 They don't mutate the state since they represent an attempt to mutate it.
 The second way is through events.
 Events mutate the state and represent something that happened.
-Grouping actions in two different types allow us to find a predictable way to mutate the state.
+Grouping actions into two different types allow us to find a predictable way to mutate the state.
 We have a consistent state which only mutates when events occur.

 Here some useful resources: